LinkedInLearning/learning-selenium-with-nodejs-4406988/README.md

 To resolve this issue:

-    Stash the changes using this command: git stash

-You can always reapply your local changes to the current checked out code using `git stash apply`

-If you fork the repository and would like to track your code updates, then instead:

     Add changes to git using this command: git add .
 	Commit changes using this command: git commit -m "some message"

 ## Installing
 1. To use these exercise files, you must have the following installed: